melosomelo/personal-website/src/content/blog/json-parser-in-typescript.md

 categories: [math, computer-science, typescript]
 ---

-## A sprinkle of theory
+## A gentle introduction to formal linguistics

-The mathematical basis for parsing is the theory of **formal lingustics**.
+The mathematical basis for parsing is the theory of **formal linguistics**.
 Its objects of study are formal **languages** and **grammars**.

 As complex and subjective as natural languages can be, formal languages are treated merely as **sets of strings